Rose-Petals/TOL-1B/README.md

 Feature importance analysis shows which input variables contributed most to the model’s predictions, providing interpretability into the factors influencing appointment time preference.

 <img src="assets/FeatureImportanceGradientBoosting.png" alt="FeatureImportance" width="400" height="400">

+The features that influence the predictions the most are:
+- Most influential variables:
+- Clients from waitlist
+- Age 10 - 20
+However according to the statitical analysis, these contribute by predicting clients that do not prefer morning appointments.

 ### 4. Random Forest